 Counties where housing is most affordable relative to local incomes.
 A higher income-to-home ratio means residents spend less of their earnings on housing.

-The concentration of counties from Illinois, New York, and Pennsylvania isn't a coincidence; it highlights a broader trend in the Rust Belt and parts of the Northeast.
-These regions often feature legacy housing stock and economies that, while stable, haven't seen the explosive growth driving up prices elsewhere.
-This translates directly into more accessible home prices relative to local incomes, making them prime candidates for those seeking maximum purchasing power.
+The concentration of counties from Illinois, New York, and Pennsylvania isn't a coincidence; it highlights a distinct affordability trend in the Rust Belt and surrounding regions.
+These areas often feature legacy housing stock and slower economic growth, which, while presenting other challenges, translates to significantly lower housing costs relative to local incomes.
+Your dollar simply stretches further here, making them prime candidates for those prioritizing cost of living.